Engee documentation

 We observe five spectra of five discrete sinusoids

-at the specified frequencies:
+at the indicated frequencies:

 spect01.png

-Now let's consider the spectrum of the total signal at the output of the
+Now let's consider the spectrum of the total signal at the output

-but its peaks are at the same frequencies:
+but its peaks are at the same frequencies.:

 spect02.png